global-agent-hackathon/may-2025/submissions/zeromesh/README.md

 # 🔐 ZeroMesh

 **ZeroMesh** is a zero-trust security layer for agentic communication.
-It manages trust scores, access controls, and real-time alerts across a distributed ecosystem of agents — all visualized through a clean, interactive Streamlit dashboard 🎛️
+It manages trust scores, access controls, and real-time alerts across a distributed ecosystem of agents, all visualized through a clean, interactive Streamlit dashboard

 Built using **Agno** for agent orchestration and **Mem0** for immutable audit logging 🧠📜